MrRijul/MScThesis/README.md

 ## Main findings

 1. High-customer-deposit banks earn a relative equity premium during yield-curve steepening, although the broad result weakens under the fullest macro-financial controls.
-2. Deposit composition matters: the demand-versus-savings differential is largely driven by a penalty on savings-heavy banks during steepening.
+2. Deposit composition matters: savings-deposit heavy banks are penalised during steepening.
 3. The relationship is regime-dependent and becomes more visible after the 2022 rate normalisation.
 4. The strongest premium is concentrated among banks combining high deposit exposure with high loan exposure.